 - Transfer from Whitehorse to the river

-- Expedition equipment including: tent, sleeping bag, sleeping pad, floater jacket, rubber boots and dry bags
+- Expedition equipment including: tent, sleeping bag, sleeping pad, rain suits, rubber boots and dry bags

 - All meals on the river